dwastell/TWRP_Oukitel_WP5/README.md

 5) Copy the file docker.sh to the root your build platform, /twrp9.0.
 Run the script: . docker.sh
 6) If successful, recovery.img will be found in /out/target/product/wp5.
 Flash this with fastboot, having ensured you have a copy of the stock recovery.img in case of disaster!

+NB.
+Users will note that the /data partition is not available.
+This is deliberate - the ability of current versions of TWRP to decrypt are limited, and I've not found a way to decrypt for this device.
+The partition thus mounts with 0MB!
+The various workarounds that have been suggested involve reformatting, which effectively wipes the partition.
+Hence, I thought it safer to exclude the partition.
+There are many other ways of backing up apps and data.
+For more information, see: https://twrp.me/faq/encryptionsupport.html

 MAGISK INTALLATION: I have experienced various problems flashing some versions of Magisk, leading to boot-loops.
 The (recent) version in /MISC works for me, so I have included it here.
 Also beware of updates with Magisk Manager - these can sometimes also lead to boot-loops and possible corruption of the recovery partition.
 Best to back up the your current boot.img with TWRP before flashing.